omarbouzekri/the-Poisson-equation/README.md

 # the-Poisson-equation
- discretization of the Poisson equation by finite differences and finite elements
+ discretization of the Poisson equation by finite differences and finite elements with Matlab and Freefem